wfgilman/plaid-elixir/README.md

 Documentation is available on [Hex](https://hexdocs.pm/plaid_elixir/0.1.0).

-The architecture of this product is largely inspired (if not copied :flushed:) by Rob Conery's [stripity-stripe](https://github.com/robconery/stripity-stripe) - it's an awesome project.
+The architecture of this product is largely inspired by Rob Conery's [stripity-stripe](https://github.com/robconery/stripity-stripe) - it's an awesome project.

 ## Installation